craftercms/kubernetes-deployments/authoring/cluster/README.md

 ## Upgrade to a new version of Crafter CMS

-1. Scale the Arbiter Deployment to 0, by updating the `spec.replicas` in the `arbiter/arbiter-deployment.yaml` and doing `kubectl apply -k .`.
+1. Scale the Arbiter Deployment to 0, by updating the `spec.replicas` in the `arbiter/arbiter-deployment.yaml` and runnin `kubectl apply -k .`.
 Make sure the `arbiter` pod is terminated.
-2. Scale the Authoring StatefulSet to 1, by updating the `spec.replicas` in the `nodes/authoring-deployment.yaml` and doing `kubectl apply -k .`.
-Make sure the `authoring-1` (second pod) is terminated.
+2. Scale the Authoring StatefulSet to 1, by updating the `spec.replicas` in the `nodes/authoring-deployment.yaml`, making sure the `MARIADB_CLUSTER_NODE_COUNT` env variable is set to 1, and running `kubectl apply -k .`.
+Verify the `authoring-1` (second pod) is terminated.
 If not, kill it.
 Only `authoring-0` should be running now.
 3. Change the image tags to the new Crafter CMS version in the YAML files.
 4. Upgrade `nodes/resources/config/studio` configuration files to their new versions.
-5. `cd nodes` and run `kubectl apply -k .` (make sure `spec.replicas` is still 1, it's important that `authoring-1` is NOT started since it's our backup in case the upgrade goes wrong).
+5. `cd nodes` and run `kubectl apply -k .` (make sure `spec.replicas` and `MARIADB_CLUSTER_NODE_COUNT` are still 1, it's important that `authoring-1` is *NOT* started since it's our backup in case the upgrade goes wrong).
 If the `authoring-0` pod is not automatically terminated, terminate it. `authoring-0` should be restarted.
 6. Watch the log of `authoring_tomcat` container of the `authoring-0` pod for upgrade manager errors.
 7. If the upgrade manager fails:
     1. Save the `/opt/crafter/data`, the `/opt/crafter/logs` and the container log of the `authoring_tomcat` container.